 annoying depending on what side you're on) is he can trap an opponent inside

-a bubble leaving them helpless to any forthcoming attacks.
+a bubble leaving them helpless against any forthcoming attacks.

 |Supremor - A tentacled android designed to look like the Supreme Intelligence,|